 Tip #3 – Start paying attention to the words all around you.

-You may be surprised that when you are on the hunt for words to letter that all of a sudden you notice new lyrics in songs you’ve heard that you didn’t know were there or you’ll hear something darling your child says in a deeper and more meaningful way or when you’re having a conversation with a friend something you or they say will stick out to you.
+You may be surprised that when you are on the hunt for words to letter that all of a sudden you notice new lyrics in songs you’ve heard that you didn’t know were there or you’ll hear something darling your child says in a deeper and more meaningful way.
+Or maybe when you’re having a conversation with a friend, something you or they say will stick out to you.

-Pretty much my favorite thing to do is think about what I might be worried or stressed about that day and what advice I need.
+I often find myself thinking about what I might be worried or stressed about that day and what advice I need.
 I think: What words will help me to feel better?
 What advice would I give a friend going through the same thing?
 How can I make meaning out of this situation?
-This is partly why lettering feels like therapy to me because I really am giving myself advice!
+This is partly why lettering feels like therapy to me, because I really am giving myself advice!